che-ri/Github-Clone/README.md

 # github-clone

-cloning Github with HTML, CSS, and JS.
+Cloning Github with HTML, CSS, and JS.